-3.1.36.
+3.1.35.
 Alternative provision is defined as a setting that children and young people attend on a part-time or full-time basis away from their regular school, where they are not able to engage in mainstream education.
 Any school that is established and maintained by a local authority for alternative provision is known as a Pupil Referral Unit (PRU).
 SEN schools for pupils with emotional and behavioural difficulties are also a form of alternative provision.
 Statutory guidance sets out the government's expectations of local authorities and maintained schools who commission Alternative Provision and Pupil Referral Units.
 The Council is responsible for arranging suitable full-time education for permanently excluded pupils, and for other pupils who because of illness or other reasons would not receive suitable education without such arrangements being made.

-3.1.37.
-There is currently one PRU in the borough, Abbey Manor College (for 11 to 19 year olds across two campuses).
+3.1.36.
+There is currently one PRU in the Borough, Abbey Manor College (for 11- to 19-year-olds across two campuses).
 Alternative provision is also available at Lewisham Southwark College and other off-site provisions.
-In 2017/2018, 79% of pupils permanently excluded from schools were referred to Abbey Manor College, and 21% of pupils were referred either elsewhere in the borough or to neighbouring authorities.
+In 2017/2018, 79% of pupils permanently excluded from schools were referred to Abbey Manor College, and 21% of pupils were referred either elsewhere in the Borough or to neighbouring authorities.

-3.1.38.
-In the last two years the borough has seen a marked decrease in the number of permanent exclusions.
+- 3.1.37.In the last two years the Borough has seen a marked decrease in the number of permanent exclusions.
 This has been attributed to the implementation of reintegration programmes, and partnership initiatives to reduce permanent exclusion.
-Following a review of alternative provision in 2016, a key action for the Council was to develop and implement provisions that addresses the gaps identified in the review, specifically to address needs that are not being met locally by the borough's PRU and alternative provisions.
-The Council's Place Planning

-- Strategy 2017-2022 also reaffirms the need to develop plans for SEND and alternative provisions in the borough. - 3.1.39.
-To meet future demand for alternative provision placements in the borough over the Local Plan period there is a requirement for a new alternative provision facility for both primary and secondary aged students to improve outcomes, and to meet demand for placements.
-No specific location or funding has yet been identified the new alternative provision facilities, and potential projects will be included in future updates to the IDP.
+Following a review of alternative provision in 2016, a key action for the Council was to develop and implement provisions that addresses the gaps identified in the review, specifically to address needs that are not being met locally by the Borough's PRU and alternative provisions.
+The Council's Place Planning Strategy 2017-2022 also reaffirms the need to develop plans for SEND and alternative provisions in the Borough. - 3.1.38.
+To meet future demand for alternative provision placements in the Borough over the Local Plan period there is a requirement for a new alternative provision facility for both primary and secondary aged students to improve outcomes, and to meet demand for placements.
+The primary phase of this has now been implemented as of September 2023 at Grinling Gibbons Primary School.
+No specific location or funding has yet been identified for the new secondary alternative provision facilities, and potential projects will be included in future updates to the IDP.